Best LLM for Local Deployment (2026)

 Is local LLM deployment cheaper than cloud APIs?

 At very high volume, yes.
 The break-even point depends on your hardware costs and utilisation rate.
 At 100,000+ requests per day, self-hosted inference typically costs less than cloud APIs.
 Below that threshold, cloud APIs are usually more cost-effective when factoring in engineering and infrastructure overhead.
+This calculus has shifted for DeepSeek's Pro tier specifically: self-hosting it now requires datacenter-scale hardware, so its own API is the more practical option for most teams.

 Which local LLM is best for coding?

-Last verified: April 2026 · Back to LLM Selector
+Last verified: August 2026 · Back to LLM Selector